-- Loosen nut .
+- Loosen nut 1.

-- Loosen nuts 6.
+- Loosen nuts 2.

-- Adjust the chain tension by turning adjusting screws 4 to the left and right.
+- Adjust the chain tension by turning adjusting screws

-Guideline
+Ieft and right.

-Chain tension 55 58 mm (2.17 2.28 in) Turn adjusting screws 4 on the left and right so that the markings on the left and right chain adjusters are in the same position relative to reference marks 6 The rear wheel is then correctly aligned.
+Chain tension 55...
+58 mm (2.17...
+2.28 in)

+Turn adjusting screws on the left and right so that the markings on the left and right chain adjusters are in the same position relative to the reference marks .
+The rear wheel is then correctly aligned.